assyrianic/Tagha/README.md

  - storel - pops 4 bytes from TOS and stores to a memory address.
  - stores - pops 2 bytes from TOS and stores to a memory address.
  - storeb - pop a byte from TOS and stores to a memory address.

  - storela - pops 4 bytes from TOS, uses that as memory address, then pops another 4 bytes and stores into the address.
  - storesa - pops 4 bytes from tos as memory address, pops another 2 bytes into that address.
  - storeba - pops 4 bytes from tos as mem address, pops a byte into that address.

- - storespl - gets an address, pops 4 bytes from TOS into said address in the stack.
+ - storespl - pops a stack address, then pops 4 bytes from TOS into said address in the stack.
- - storesps - gets an address, pops 2 bytes from TOS into said address in the stack.
+ - storesps - pops stack addr, then pops 2 bytes from TOS into said address in the stack.
- - storespb - gets an address, pops a byte from TOS into said address in the stack.
+ - storespb - pop stack addr, then pops a byte from TOS into said address in the stack.

  - loadl - puts 4 bytes from memory into TOS.
  - loads - puts 2 bytes from memory into TOS.
  - loadb - puts a byte from memory into TOS.

  - loadla - pops 4 bytes as a memory address, pushes the 4 bytes of data from the memory address to TOS.
  - loadsa - pops 4 bytes as memory address, pushes 2 bytes of data from address to TOS.
  - loadba - pops 4 bytes as memory address, pushes byte from address to TOS.